 The regular exhibitions comprise the core function of the museum's exhibition activities, displaying works from the museum collection as well as objects on loan to the museum.
-Exhibits are rotated periodically, with an approximate total of 370 rotations annually.
-In the fiscal year of 2018, 7,200 objects are scheduled for display.
+Exhibits are rotated periodically, with an approximate total of 420 rotations annually.
+In fiscal year 2019, around 9,300 objects are scheduled for display.
 The regular exhibition galleries are as follows: